 The husband filed a notice of proposed final judgment in 2015.
 This notice was directed to the wife and included an itemization of the couple's assets, including real property, a business, cars, and other property.
 The notice proposed a June trial date.
 On that date, a hearing was held and the divorce judgment was entered at the end of the hearing.
-The wife was present at the hearing.
+The wife attended the hearing.

 The judge also told the wife's attorney that notices had been sent to the wife in both English and Spanish, and she'd asked the husband for an attorney before the hearing, which suggested she knew about the divorce proceedings.

 The wife argued that the proceedings were hard to understand.
 The judge responded that an interpreter had been used and the wife had answered him directly on different occasions when spoken to.
 Although she was told she had the right to ask questions, she didn't.

 The wife argued that the alimony and property distribution were not enough.
 The court explained that the husband didn't provide for alimony in his proposed final judgment because the couple would still be able to take the same amount out of the business and the wife was awarded the right to collect rental income, which gave the wife a more comfortable lifestyle than the husband had.

 The wife claimed that she believed the husband had signed her name on their joint tax returns.
 The judge dismissed this claim as a non-issue.
 He decided that the wife hadn't shown excusable neglect in failing to answer the complaint or participation in litigation and affirmed the final order.